pnnl/part2pop/paper.md

 freezing_pop.get_frozen_fraction(-1.0) # specified cooling rate in K/s or C/s
 ```

-* **`analysis/`** — Provides utilities for size distributions (`dN/dlnD`), moments, mass/volume fractions, hygroscopic growth factors, and CCN spectra.
+* **`analysis/`** — Provides utilities for downstream diagnostics, including size distributions (`dN/dlnD`) and distribution moments, hygroscopic growth factors and CCN activity, optical properties, and freezing properties.
 Returns NumPy arrays or lightweight dataclasses for plotting and statistics.

 * **`viz/`** — Provides plotter builders, style management, and grid helpers for consistent visualization of population outputs.

-*Implementation notes.* The codebase uses SI units internally (meters for diameters/wavelengths) and defaults `rh_grid` to `[0.0]`.
-Optional dependencies such as `netCDF4` or `PyMieScatt` are imported only where needed; in their absence the code raises `ModuleNotFoundError` with an actionable message rather than silently substituting mock data.

 # Acknowledgements
 The part2pop package was developed under the Integrated Cloud, Land-surface, and Aerosol System Study (ICLASS), a Science Focus Area of the U.S. Department of Energy's Atmospheric System Research program at Pacific Northwest National Laboratory (PNNL).
 Developoment of optics modules and links to the PartMC and MAM4 modules was supported by PNNL's Laboratory Directed Research and Development program.
 PNNL is a multi-program national laboratory operated for the U.S. Department of Energy by Battelle Memorial Institute under Contract No. DE-AC05-76RL01830.